-In EPM it is necessary to search for a good trade-off between three objectives: simplicity, generality and reliability.
-The average fPS extracted by FEPDS is simple enough to perform a fast analysis which is relevant in the data stream mining context.
+AVERAGE EXECUTION TIMES (IN MILLISECONDS) AND MEMORY CONSUMPTION (IN MEGABYTES) OF FEPDS WITH DIFFERENT DATA BLOCK SIZE fast analysis which is relevant in the data stream mining context.
 Although the model is simple, it does not concern its reliability as the patterns extracted contains a high discriminative power together with a high confidence.
 In addition, the fPS extracted is able to cover a large amount of target instances.
 Therefore, using the insights extracted, experts are able to extract interesting, efficient conclusions about the underlying phenomena in data.